easttennesseecc-star/Q-Top-Dog-IDE/LLM_AUTHENTICATION_PHASE2_COMPLETE.md

 ## Security Features

 ### Credential Storage
-- Stored only in ~/.q-ide/llm_credentials.json
+- Stored only in ~/.Top Dog/llm_credentials.json
-- Never sent to Q-IDE servers
+- Never sent to Top Dog servers
 - Can be encrypted in future releases
 - User has full control via revocation